-Buying a gift for the food lover in your life can be challenging.
+Buying a gift for a food-obsessed dad can be challenging.
 They’re always smelling things, and their condiment collection takes up multiple shelves.
-They’re the person who orders for the table (whether you agree or not), and they know how to make an elaborate layer cake.
-You can’t give them something expected, like an Instant Pot.
-It’s safe to assume they already own every mug ever made or sold at Anthropologie.
-And don’t even think about getting them a Dutch oven: They already have one in a signature color.
+You can’t give them something expected, like another Boos block.
+And it’s safe to assume they already own every knife they’ll ever use in a lifetime.

-To make things easier, we’ve put together a handy and wide-ranging gift guide for all kinds of cooks, bakers, food lovers, coffee enthusiasts, and wannabe wine snobs.
+To make things easier, we’ve put together a handy and wide-ranging gift guide for dads who love to cook, dads who order too much at restaurants, dads who drink fancy coffee, dads who pretend they know about wine, and, yes, dads who grill.
 That said, if this list still doesn’t cut it, get them a good old-fashioned gift certificate — because there’s nothing foodies love more than control.
 Go with either Food52 or Williams Sonoma, which will cover all the bases.

-If they have a sense of humor, they’ll enjoy this charming Japanese bread lamp.
+If he has a sense of humor, he’ll enjoy this charming Japanese bread lamp.

-For the Person Who Swears You Can Only Get Decent Pizza in New York
+For the Dad Who Swears You Can Only Get Decent Pizza in New York

 Nothing says “I love you” like the best Neapolitan pie in the five boroughs.

-For the Person With a Serious Sweet Tooth
+For the Dad With a Serious Sweet Tooth

-If Their Favorite Part of Traveling Is Exploring New Cuisines
+If His Favorite Part of Traveling Is Exploring New Cuisines

-For the Person Who Weighs Their Coffee Beans
+For the Dad Who Weighs His Coffee Beans

-If this person is your spouse/partner/sidepiece, or if you’re feeling particularly generous, get them this gorgeous, well-designed electric pour-over coffee machine by Ratio.
-It’s the sexiest coffee machine on the market, hands down — there’s a reason why it’s sold out on Goop.
+If you’re feeling particularly generous, get them this gorgeous, well-designed electric pour-over coffee machine by Ratio.
+It’s the sexiest coffee machine on the market, hands down — there’s a reason it’s sold out on Goop.
 Don’t worry, you review watchdog — it’s highly rated, too.
-Just remember: order by December 15 to get it by Christmas.

-If They Already Own the Great Jones Dutchess
+If He Already Owns the Great Jones Dutchess

-If You’re Not Quite Sure What They Want
+If You’re Not Quite Sure What He Wants

 Everyone likes cheese.
 Second maybe only to chocolate, this is your safest bet.

-For the Person Who’s Still Very Much Into Kale
+For the Dad Who’s Still Very Much Into Kale

-This set has everything they need to make the perfect loaf.
-Add a dry starter to your order so they don’t have to figure out how to make their own.
+This set has everything he needs to make the perfect loaf.
+Add a dry starter to your order so he doesn’t have to figure out how to make his own.

 For the Coffee Lover Who Has All the Gear

 The gift of nice coffee is classic, but how about the gift of five pounds of coffee all at once?
-An airplane pillow-sized 5-pounder of Stumptown’s crowdpleasing Hair Bender costs $75, lasts about a month in a two-person coffee-loving household, and is most likely fresher than what you find at grocery stores.
+An airplane-pillow-size five-pounder of Stumptown’s crowd-pleasing Hair Bender costs $75, lasts about a month in a two-person coffee-loving household, and is most likely fresher than what you find at grocery stores.